VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 2. Rooftop Location Cell Site

-• Coverage: 1 to 25 miles • Antennas and transmission equipment installed on a building's roof, connected to utility power, and backhaul fiber.
+• Coverage: 1 to 25 miles depending on technology deployed • Antennas and transmission equipment installed on a building's roof, connected to utility power, and backhaul fiber.

 3. Small Cell Comms Setup

-• Coverage: 1/5th of a mile to 2.5 miles per node • Smaller in size, power, and coverage radius, often deployed for network densification and special events involving an influx of connected users.
+• Coverage: 1/5th of a mile to 2.5 miles per node, geography and terrain dependent • Smaller in size, power, and coverage radius, often deployed for network densification and special events involving an influx of connected users.

 4. Outdoor Distributed Antenna System (O-DAS)